 The creamy flesh of an avocado gives this food — which is botanically a fruit — an indulgent quality.
 However, ounce for ounce, avocados are actually one of the healthiest foods around.
-Not only are they rich in heart-healthy monounsaturated fat, they also contain large amounts of potassium, vitamin E, fiber, folate, and vitamin B6.
-Best of all, you can enjoy avocados on all Phases of the South Beach Diet.
+Not only are they rich in heart-healthy monounsaturated fat, they also contain good amounts of potassium, vitamin E, fiber, folate, and vitamin B6.
+Best of all, you can enjoy some avocado on all Phases of the South Beach Diet.

 There are dozens of varieties of avocados.
-The two most commonly found in supermarkets are California varieties: the Hass (dark green to purplish black pebbly skin) and Fuerte (smooth, thin, green skin).
+The two most commonly found in supermarkets are from California: Hass (which have dark green to purplish black pebbly skin) and Fuerte (which have smooth, thin, green skins).
 When selecting any variety of avocado, choose a heavy, unblemished fruit.
-Remember that most avocados sold in supermarkets aren't ripe — so plan ahead if you're making guacamole or some other dish using avocados, since they take a few days to ripen.
+Remember that most avocados sold in supermarkets aren't ripe — so plan ahead if you're making guacamole or some other dish using avocados, since they generally take a few days to ripen.

-You can ripen hard avocados by keeping them at room temperature for three to six days.
-However, you can accelerate this process by storing the avocados in a paper bag.
-Putting an apple or banana into the bag will make ripening even quicker because both of these fruits emit ethylene, a gas that speeds the process.
+Hard avocados will ripen when kept at room temperature for three to six days.
+However, you can accelerate this process by storing them in a paper bag.
+Putting an apple or banana into the bag will make them ripen even more quickly because these fruits emit ethylene, a gas that speeds ripening.
 To test whether your avocados are ripe, give them a gentle squeeze; ripe fruit will yield to pressure without denting.
 Overripe avocados will dent.

-On the South Beach Diet, 1/3 of an avocado counts as one of your good fat choices for the day (it’s the equivalent of 1 tablespoon of a healthy oil).
-Slice the avocado and enjoy the slices with a squeeze of lemon, as a salad topping, or layered with other ingredients on a sandwich or in a wrap (Phase 2).
-You can even add some diced avocado to a smoothie.
+On the South Beach Diet, 1/3 of a whole avocado or 1/2 cup of guacamole counts as one of your good fat choices for the day (it’s the equivalent of 1 tablespoon of a healthy oil).
+Slice the avocado and enjoy the slices as is with a squeeze of lemon, as a salad ingredient, or layered with other ingredients on a sandwich or in a wrap (Phase 2).
+You can even add some diced avocado to a green smoothie.